 Studying Languages Other than Chinese, French and Spanish

 The Department of Languages, Literatures and Cultures has degree programs and full-time faculty in Chinese, French and Spanish.
 Those languages are therefore taught consistently through the intermediate level at UNF.
 Students who desire to pursue coursework in a language besides Chinese, French or Spanish must first meet with Dr. Patricia Geesey, the chair of Languages, Literatures and Cultures, for guidance and approval.
-Such a student must also complete and submit the document titled "Request for Permission to Fulfill International Studies Language Requirement with a Language Other than Chinese, French or Spanish" found on the Forms page of the International Studies Program website prior to beginning such language study.
+Such a student must also complete and submit the document titled "Request for Permission to Fulfill International Studies Language Requirement with a Language Other than Chinese, French or Spanish" found on the Forms page in the Canvas Site of the International Studies Program prior to beginning such language study.
 This process is designed to protect students from the potential financial consequences and logistical difficulties of attempting to meet the language requirement by studying a language not consistently taught through the intermediate level at UNF.